Rob0xFF/maskforge/README.md

 2. Enter the LCD’s native resolution in pixels.
 3. These values drive accurate px/mm scale factors used in all tabs.

-> **Note:** If your LCD controller scales the input (e.g., frame buffer vs panel resolution mismatch), use the *effective pixel grid actually displayed* — not just the nominal HDMI input mode.

 ---

 ### 2. Gerber Workflow